-Ken Wall, Executive Vice President, has over 30 years of experience in military, law enforcement and private security.
-After serving as team leader at Shanksville, PA and The World Trade Center on 9-11-2001, Ken specializes in working directly with police departments and schools to build stronger community organizations that help keep our communities safe.
+Ken Wall, Executive Vice President, is a retired Supervisory Special Agent from the FBI who has over 30 years of experience in military, law enforcement and private security.
+After serving as team leader at Shanksville, PA and The World Trade Center on 9-11-2001, Ken has seen firsthand the devastating impacts of targeted attacks.
+Ken specializes in working directly with organizations to build stronger programs that keep organizations and employees safe.

 Mark Rogers, Police Training Executive, has over 30 years of experience working in law enforcement and corporate security.
 As a Special Agent with the FBI, Mark served for decades as the Cincinnati Division's training coordinator, hostage negotiator, and SWAT team operator.
 Prior to serving with the FBI, he was a Patrolman, Sergeant, & Detective for Alliance PD and the Stark County Sheriff’s Office.
 Mark is a graduate of the 150th session of the FBI National Academy (NA) and remains an active participant of the FBI NA Ohio Chapter.
 Mark specializes in working directly with Police leaders and security professionals to identify, form, and deliver critical training needs.
 Mark is the developer of the De-Escalation through Active Listening Training Program to help organizations reduce violent interactions through evidence-based de-escalation techniques.
 Mark's passion is the providing the best training available to strengthen Police departments and our nations heroes.